 Customer Rewards Programs for Tree Service Referrals

 Your customers are also part of your tree service marketing team.
 If a prospect tells you that they got your name from your customer who they know, pay your customer.
 Make it worth their while and they will definitely keep referring you to family and friends.

-How about a $50 check or VISA gift card coming in the mail with a handwritten thank you note from your company’s owner or the salesperson?
+How about a customer referral program that sends a $50 check or VISA gift card in the mail with a handwritten thank you note from your company’s owner or the salesperson?
 Don’t send them a self-serving credit off their next service.
 Nothing says thank you like some cold cash they can spend anywhere they want.

 Tree Service Leads from Team Members

 It’s easy for tree care technicians and tree crews to get tunnel vision from production quotas.
 Add to that the lack of confidence with talking to your customers, and you’ll have a worker that does a great job, but isn’t part of your tree service marketing plan.